 Similar supplements include Tribulus terrestris and Eurycoma Longifolia Jack, though there have been very few human studies done on each of these herbs.
 Currently, the animal evidence does support the preliminary results found in human trials, suggesting these herbs might be useful supplements to improve libido.

 Supplements that are able to improve libido immediately after oral supplementation are rare and often come with unwanted side effects.
 Yohimbine has been shown to help those with orgasmic or erectile dysfunction, but because it’s also a stimulant, yohimbine should not be supplemented by people using medication for heart and brain conditions.

-Alcohol can also be an effective spur-of-the-moment libido enhancer for some people (in moderate doses) because it provides a small boost to testosterone and reduces inhibition.
-But this effect doesn’t work for everyone.
-Some people experience a small reduction to testosterone after imbibing alcohol, or no effect at all.
-This unpredictability, combined with alcohol’s health risks, make it unsuitable as a long-term testosterone booster and libido enhancer.
+Alcohol can also be an effective spur-of-the-moment libido-enhancer for some people (in moderate doses).
+The obvious reason is because alcohol can reduce inhibition.
+But it may also provide a small, short-lived boost to testosterone.
+However, this effect doesn’t work for everyone.
+Some people experience a small reduction in testosterone after imbibing alcohol, or no effect at all.
+This unpredictability, combined with alcohol’s health risks, make it unsuitable as a long-term testosterone booster and libido-enhancer.

-There is no evidence to suggest eating oysters before bed improves performance, though if you’re low on zinc, oyster consumption could alleviate a deficiency, which can negatively affect several hormones that influence libido.
+Even foods traditionally associated with romance and love turn out to have a limited effect on libido once they’re studied.
+There is no evidence to suggest eating oysters before bed improves performance.
+Though if you’re low on zinc, oyster consumption could alleviate a deficiency, which can negatively affect several hormones that influence libido like testosterone.